Tripio3000/Java_projects/README.md

+##Project
 Here you can find quests from the Java-piscine in school 21.
 Go inside to find out more about each module.
+After 03 tasks, each task is presented as a maven project.
+From 01 to 03 compilation is done with ```javac```.

+##Description of modules
 Here is a short description of each module:

-00: Control Structures and Arrays
+* 00: Control Structures and Arrays

-01: OOP/Collections
+* 01: OOP/Collections

-02: IO, Files
+* 02: IO, Files

-03: Threads
+* 03: Threads

-04: JAR
+* 04: JAR

-05: SQL/JDBC
+* 05: SQL/JDBC

-06: JUnit
+* 06: JUnit

-07: Reflection
+* 07: Reflection

-08: Sockets
+* 08: Sockets